 While a flame can be utilized to heat easily accessible copper or steel pipes, it is not recommended to use a direct flame on any pipeline as this increases the risk of damage to the pipe along with presenting a fire risk.
 Never heat up the pipe any warmer than you can conveniently put up with holding the piping bare handed and always use a flame spreader to diffuse the flame.
 Never utilize a flame on plastic pipe.

-If you are in the Indianapolis area, we suggest contacting our friends at 317 Plumbing with concerns on handling frozen pipes or for help in an emergency situation.
+If you are in the Allentown area, we suggest contacting our friends at Plumbing Repair Allentown with concerns on handling frozen pipes or for help in an emergency situation.